metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 code generator.
 One example application of metadata is source-level debug information.
 There are two metadata primitives: strings and nodes.

 Metadata does not have a type, and is not a value.
 If referenced from a ``call`` instruction, it uses the ``metadata`` type.

 All metadata are identified in syntax by a exclamation point ('``!``').

+.. _metadata-string:

 Metadata Nodes and Metadata Strings
 -----------------------------------